 Drilling continued at a reduced rate in 2013 with the completion of four holes- one in North Kearney and three around central Joshua.
 The drilling locations were defined with the aim of upgrading areas of inferred resource to the indicated category.
-During the first quarter of 2013, assay results were received showing a grade of 9 ppm gold over a vein width of 1 m for hole OM-DD-12-144.
+During the first quarter of 2013, assay results were received showing a grade of 9 g/t gold over a vein width of 1 m for hole OM-DD-12-144.
 This is a significant result as the location is 100 m south of where the Joshua vein appears to narrow, suggesting that the vein continues south of the property.
 Drilling was then suspended during the third quarter pending the availability of cash for future exploration.
 Following the scale back of drilling in 2013, more time was dedicated to logging remaining drill cores, the sealing off of all accessible drill holes, updating databases and progressing towards a resource estimate using the Micromine geological modelling computer program.

 Assay results released to date from both the drilling and channel sampling programmes have been encouraging with significant gold intersections being identified.
-The updated resource estimate (Technical Report July 2013) contains all data related to the programme with the exception of two drill holes detailed in a disclosure subsequent to June 30, 2013.
-Results to date have been positive, in particular the assays from the ten drill holes on Joshua released in January 2013 with thirteen significant mineral intersects.
-During the third quarter Galantas reported positive assay results from the first of two drill holes completed on the Joshua vein during the third quarter of 2013.
+The 2013 Technical Report contains all data related to the programme with the exception of two drill holes detailed in a disclosure subsequent to June 30, 2013.
+The technical report was recently updated and published on Sedar during this quarter.
+The Pan European Reporting Code (PERC) and Canadian National Instrument (NI) 43-101 compliant report, detailed a significant increase in the resource (see press release dated 4th September 2014).
+Results have been positive, in particular the assays from the ten drill holes on Joshua released in January 2013 with thirteen significant mineral intersects.
+Galantas reported positive assay results from the first of two drill holes completed on the Joshua vein during the third quarter of 2013.
 This drill hole is the second deepest intersect yet drilled on Joshua vein and averaged 12.4 g/t gold, over a true width of vein of 2.8 metres.
 The top of the mineralised intersect is estimated to be at a vertical depth of 137.2 metres.
 The hole was terminated at a down-hole length of 171.8 metres (see press release dated August 27, 2013).
 Once additional funding becomes available this drilling programme will continue.

-Three new licence areas in the Republic of Ireland (ROI), covering 121.1 km2, were granted earlier in 2013.
+Three new licence areas in the Republic of Ireland (ROI), covering 121.1 km2, were granted in 2013.
 These join, and extend south-westwards, the existing four ROI licences.
-Data revealed earlier in 2013 by the Tellus Border Project, a cross border initiative funded by the EU regional development fund, indicated the continuation of a trend established on licence OM4, into the OML-held ROI licences, with anomalously high concentrations of gold pathfinder elements.
+Data revealed earlier in 2013 by the

+Tellus Border Project, a cross border initiative funded by the EU regional development fund, indicated the continuation of a trend established on licence OM4, into the OML-held ROI licences, with anomalously high concentrations of gold pathfinder elements.
 This data had assisted in the design of a field programme which was carried out during the third quarter of 2013.
 Nineteen float, outcrop and stream sediment samples were collected from areas closely associated with major fault systems.
 Sample results were received during the first quarter.
 The largest gold anomaly was identified for a stream sediment sample taken from a NE tributary to Lough Derg; watercourses entering the Lough in this area drain much of the OM4 catchment.
 The results for key pathfinder elements and precious metals were added to layers in GIS for effective spatial display.
 Further samples collected in the vicinity of those yielding anomalous Au have been sent for analysis along with samples from an adjoining ROI licence.